 4. Responsibility.
-The leader of each field party, in conjunction with his/her field office chief, supervisor, and/or project leader, as applicable, is responsible for ensuring that the policies and procedures set forth in this chapter are adhered to.
+The leader of each field party, in conjunction with their field office chief, supervisor, and/or project leader, as applicable, is responsible for ensuring that the policies and procedures set forth in this chapter are adhered to.

 5. General Procedures.
 In accordance with the above established policies, the following procedures will be followed when USGS field work necessitates access to private property, restricted public property, and/or leased Federal land:

 A. The field party shall obtain oral or written permission from the landowner before entering the property, except in extenuating circumstances such as taking high-water marks, etc. See Figures 500.11.1 and 500.11.2.
 The field party shall assure the landowner that every effort will be made to minimize disturbance or disruption to the property.

 B. When practical, the field party shall notify the resident of the property (either the landowner or a tenant, as applicable) when they enter on the property to begin the work.
 A visit to the residence by a member of the party, if possible, is preferred.
 If recurring visits are planned and authorized by the landowner, the field party should exercise prudence in determining whether notification of the resident for each subsequent visit is warranted (e.g., proximity to residence, impact on livestock or fowl, etc.).